 - The company owner may be reluctant to share the ‘state of the nation’ and growth plans, and work through an open and frank planning process.

 - There are not sufficient hours in the day or there may be other competing priorities which are considered to be more urgent.
 Sound familiar?!
+I guess we have all heard of the term about “working on as against in the business”!

 - There may be a misplaced belief that Business Plans are for larger, perhaps corporate sized companies; and are “over the top” for smaller organisations.

 - The Business Planning process has not been ‘sold’ to management and staff.
 The team needs to have a clear understanding as to why a Business Plan is required and the benefits for all.
+We are seeking support, not fear, and certainly not saboteurs!

 - The Business Plan is too detailed, lengthy and boring.
 It is not a user-friendly and “working document”.